nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

          take several minutes for the first fix.

    #.
 Try to enable or disable some sensors in menuconfig and check if the sensors
-      appear or dissappear correspondingly in the LwM2M server.
+      appear or disappear correspondingly in the LwM2M server.

 Known issues and limitations